This week’s highlights

 Things to note

-* Valentines lists are coming home today.
+* Valentines lists are came home last week.
 Addressing their Valentines cards is good writing practice.
 Homemade Valentines are welcome and doing a few each day sometimes makes it easier for a student to do them by themselves.

 Place on your calendar